 Members of the Council are selected through a process of discernment at the Annual Meeting for Discernment.
-The exception to this is the selection of the Young Adult member who is chosen by the Director of the Youth Ministry.
+The Young Adult member shall be selected by the Pastor.

 An announcement about the Annual Meeting for Discernment should be made to the entire parish not less than 90 days in advance of the meeting and the whole parish should be involved in the nomination process.

 At the initial discernment, one-third of the lay members are chosen for a term of three years, one-third of the members are chosen for a term of two years, and one third of the members are chosen for a term of one year.

 At each subsequent annual discernment, one-third of the lay members are chosen for a term of three years to fill the vacancies caused by members whose terms are due to expire.
 The term of the Young Adult member is one year.

 All members of the Parish are invited to attend Council meetings as observers.
 Regular meetings of the Council are held on the fourth Tuesday of each month at 7:00 PM in the Parish Office Meeting Room.

 The meeting agenda is decided upon in advance by the Pastor and Chairperson, based on an understanding of the ongoing needs and concerns of the parish.
 Parishioners may submit items for the agenda in writing to the Pastor or the Chairperson but such items should be received in the Parish Office no later than two weeks before the set meeting date.
 This stipulation also applies to those who wish to speak about a matter of interest at a Council meeting.
 After presentation and discussion, the Council will take under advisement such items and respond appropriately to the person, group or parish at large.